controlecidadao/samantha_ia/README.md

 * Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` to monitor memory usage.

+* Download a `gguf` model and save it to your computer or just copy the download link and paste it inside Samantha's Download model for testing field.
+For more datails, watch video tutorials in the section below.

 <br><br>
 # ▶️ Video Tutorials